chakkasanthosh21/AIE7/certification_challenge/MERGE.md

 This implementation demonstrates mastery of AI Engineering concepts and is ready for certification review and Demo Day presentation.

-# Merge Instructions: Tavily Integration Feature
+# Merge Instructions: Tavily Integration + API Key UI Feature

 ## Feature Overview
-This feature adds Tavily web search capabilities to the Student Loan Assistant, enabling real-time information retrieval to enhance responses with current, up-to-date information beyond the static documentation.
+This feature adds Tavily web search capabilities to the Student Loan Assistant and implements a user-friendly API key configuration interface, enabling real-time information retrieval and allowing any user to easily configure and use the app with their own API keys.

 ## Changes Made